canonical/indico-operator/docs/how-to/redeploy.md

 If your media files are stored in an S3 bucket, you have two options:

-1. Provide the new Indico charm instance with the same credentials and connection information for the object storage.This allows the new instance to automatically access the existing files.
+1. Provide the new Indico charm instance with the same credentials and connection information for the object storage.
+This allows the new instance to automatically access the existing files.
 2. Use tools like [rclone](https://rclone.org) to copy files from the old storage bucket to a new bucket for the new deployment.